 The symptoms of Zika are so mild that they only include a slight fever, headache and joint pain (source).
 They are similar in nature to those of dengue fever.
 These symptoms normally last for two days to six days and are often so mild that they are unrecognized by the carrier of the disease.

 The most common way in which Zika is spread is through mosquitoes (source).
-Often times people who don’t know that they are infected can transmit the virus to mosquitoes who then pass it to other people without the carrier experiencing any symptoms or side affects as described above.
+Often times people who don’t know that they are infected can transmit the virus to mosquitoes who then pass it to other people without the carrier experiencing any symptoms or side effects as described above.

 - Wear bug spray, especially at lower elevation